-- 9. A measure adopted by ESMA under this Article shall prevail over any previous measure taken by a competent authority under Article 71(1)(o) or (p) of Directive [new MiFID]. - 10.
-The Commission shall adopt in accordance with Article 41 delegated acts specifying criteria and factors to determine: - a) the existence of a threat as referred to in paragraph 2(a) to the stability of the whole or part of the financial system in the Union or to the orderly functioning and integrity of financial markets or commodity markets including in relation to delivery arrangements for physical commodities, including inter alia: the degree to which positions are used to hedge positions in physical commodities or commodity contracts and the degree to which prices in underlying markets are set by reference to the prices of commodity derivatives; - b) the appropriate reduction of a position or exposure entered into via a derivative mentioned in paragraph (1)(b) of this Article; - c) the situations where a risk of regulatory arbitrage as mentioned in paragraph 3(b) of this Article could arise.
+- 9. A measure adopted by ESMA under this Article shall prevail over any previous measure taken by a competent authority under Article 71(2)(ie) or (if) of Directive .../.../EU\. - 10.
+The Commission shall adopt in accordance with Article 41 delegated acts specifying criteria and factors to determine: - a) the existence of a threat to the orderly functioning and integrity of financial markets, including commodity derivative markets in accordance with the objectives listed in Article 59(1) and including in relation to delivery arrangements for physical commodities, or to the stability of the whole or part of the financial system in the Union as referred to in paragraph 2(a) taking account of the degree to which positions are used to hedge positions in physical commodities or commodity contracts and the degree to which prices in underlying markets are set by reference to the prices of commodity derivatives;

+OJ: Please insert the number of the document contained in document COD(2011)0298.

+- b) the appropriate reduction of a position or exposure entered into via a derivative mentioned in paragraph 1(b) of this Article; - c) the situations where a risk of regulatory arbitrage as mentioned in paragraph 3(b) of this Article could arise.